 Nominated day delivery allows customers to select their own delivery date when making a purchase online.
 Once a convenient delivery day has been selected, the courier then delivers the item at a pre-confirmed time.

 Nominated day delivery in action

 In the last year, brands such as New Look, ASOS and Boohoo have gone a step further in the quest to offer services that put the customer first, offering precise delivery in partnership with DPD.
-The service allows customers to select their own delivery date.
-DPD then contact the customer via email and SMS allowing them to select a one-hour delivery window between the hours of 11am and 5pm that is convenient to them.
+DPD work by contact the customer via email and SMS allowing them to select a one-hour delivery window between the hours of 11am and 5pm that is convenient to them.

 Speaking at the Metapack Delivery Conference last month, Duncan Kendal, supply chain director at Wickes described how Wickes customers’ requirements have changed with speed and precision the new norm.
 Wickes has partnered with On The Dot to provide same-day or nominated-hour delivery for 70% of its product ranges.
 On The Dot picks up the product and couriers it to customers for a charge of £9.95.

 John Lewis Partnership recently appointed Virtualstock to implement its supply chain management system ‘The Edge’, which will completely transform how online orders are fulfilled.
 ‘The Edge’ allows retailers to direct online orders to any designated point for fulfilment; be that a physical store, warehouse, distribution centre or 3rd party supplier.
 John Lewis can then send the details of an online order to be fulfilled from the nearest store with available stock, reducing delivery costs and the time it takes for the order to arrive with the customer.
 Today’s consumers want greater choice, rapid dispatch and reduced delivery costs, and this system will enable them to offer this.

 Putting the customer first